 AL-TEN™ (mild steel mesh) Gabion

 AL-TEN has a high Aluminium content (10%) coating which over time turns the mesh into a darkish grey colour.
 This has the benefit of absorbing light rather than reflecting it.
 Especially apparent when viewing a wall from an angle, the rock is more visible and the mesh less so.
-Using a highly reflective finish such as plain gal, stainless steel or PVC results in the mesh being more visible to the eye when viewing at angles.
+Using a highly reflective finish such as galvanized, stainless steel or PVC results in the mesh being more visible to the eye when viewing at angles.